Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 Today, the situation looks a lot different.
 Kansas has laws that impose a 24-hour waiting period for abortions, require parental consent, mandate an ultrasound, and restrict insurance providers in the state from covering most abortions.
 And it all goes back to the summer of 1991.

-That's when Dr. George Tiller's abortion clinic in Wichita, Kan., got the attention of an anti-abortion protest group called Operation Rescue.
+That's when Dr. George Tiller's medical clinic in Wichita, Kan., caught the attention of an anti-abortion protest group called Operation Rescue.

 Tiller was one of several of doctors nationwide performing third-trimester abortions, work that made him a lightning rod (and 18 years later, would lead to his assassination by an anti-abortion activist).